 You can analyze by getting an idea of what all perks you will get, learning about the culture and lifestyle of the place to see if you would be comfortable plus able to adapt to it etc. You might also want to take into account how much would it cost to travel to that place – back and forth – so that you can meet your family and friends once a while.
 And whether the perks are good enough to leave the comfort of living with your owns!

 STEP 2: Apply To Google Vacancies

 Once you have figured out what you want to do at Google and are okay with relocating (if required), you need to apply to Google for the position.
 The Google application process is completely online.
 Just click the APPLY NOW button towards the right of the job description and it will take you to a form where you will be asked to fill in your information: general, education and previous employment.
-It also offers place for adding cover letter to your resume.
+It also offers a place for adding a cover letter to your resume.

 While the information you fill into the different fields is automatically built into a resume, you are required to upload a resume with a cover letter.
 Since your cover letter is the first point of contact with the Hiring Staff at Google, make sure it states what you are and why you are applying for the job.
 Accordingly, the resume should be concise but include all relevant information to increase your chances of being hired by Google.
 There are agencies that offer help with creating resumes but a self-styled, creative resume has an advantage over traditional resumes.

 Start with a headline that summarizes all your skills and continue to provide your employment experience.
 If you do not have any previous employment experience, you can provide information about projects you completed while graduating and anything else that you think will add brevity to your resume.
 Keep personal information minimal as they’ll ask for it when interviewing on the telephone or in-person – only if they are interested.